depeperwinkel

 Stock item

-Due to serious delivery problems our stock is (almost) exhausted.
-We are currently waiting for positive news from Japan.
-If you want to be kept informed, please let us know.
+Due to serious delivery problems, our stock is (almost) out of stock.
+We are currently awaiting positive news from Japan.
+If you would like to be kept informed, please let us know. s.v.pto know.